 This Gin based recipe is the most popular of the Corpse Reviver family of drinks.
 There are several different drink that carry the same name of Corpse Reviver, and this particular recipe is better known as the Corpse Reviver #2.

-- 1 shot of gin
+- 1 shot of you favorite Gin

 - 1 shot of Cointreau

 - A lemon peel or marschino cherry for garnish